gaserslav/video-handler-express-js/README.md

 4 async function that gets size of that data(video)

 5 (optional) size of *chunk*(amount of data that video will be break into before sending (it would be stupied to send whole video at once) simular to *pipe* function in stream object) default chunk is 1MB

+>why is it the way it is ?